labadze/annotation_tool/README.md

 This is very simple annotation tool, with minimum 3rd party libraries, based on CANVAS HTML/CSS/JS & Python (Flask).

 To generate image list place your images to `static/img` it's much better to keep unix type file names (snake_case without special symbols).

 Right now `.PNG`, `JPG`, `JPEG` formats are supported.

 Make sure that `data.json` exists in the project root.

-You can view detailed video presentation here.
+You can view detailed video presentation (here)[https://youtu.be/XdZvH-sYCs0] .

+More documentation is presented in (Wiki)[https://github.com/labadze/annotation_tool/wiki] .

+If you have found some issue please write down (Here)[https://github.com/labadze/annotation_tool/issues]

+NOTE __I'm checking non critical issues every 24 hours every working day (Monday-Friday)__

 ## First and One time setup